HiveTyrant/BlazorRepositoryDemo/README.md

 };
 ```

-Open *wwwroot/index.html* and add a reference to *connectivity.js* below the `BlazorDB.js` reference we added earlier.
+Open *App.razor* and add a reference to *connectivity.js* below the `BlazorDB.js` reference we added earlier.

 ```
 <script src="js/connectivity.js"></script>
 ```

-The complete file should look like this:
+The complete *App.razor* file should look like this:

 ```html
 <!DOCTYPE html>